1 / 10

 What other cars are similar to the Ford Puma?

 We’d suggest looking at the Volkswagen T-Roc as a rival to the Ford Puma.
 It’s a stylish crossover with a decent cabin (although it feels a bit cheap in some areas).
 The SEAT Arona is better to drive and has been around for longer - so you’re more likely to find a pre-loved bargain.

 We like the latest Peugeot 2008 although, like the Ford Puma, it’s still relatively new so will be expensive second-hand.
 A Renault Captur is a more practical choice, while the Citroen C3 Aircross majors on comfort.
 If you’re on a budget, you could also consider the Ford EcoSport.
 But you probably shouldn’t.

 Quality and finish

-Don’t go expecting a premium finish - there are a few hard plastics here and there to remind you that you’re driving a Ford rather than a more expensive alternative.
+Don’t go expecting a premium finish from the Ford Puma - there are a few hard plastics here and there to remind you that you’re driving a Ford rather than a more expensive alternative.
 No more than what you’d find in the Volkswagen T-Roc, though - and it’s a lot better than the budget Ford EcoSport.

 The switchgear feels robust but it’s not going to make you feel as warm and fuzzy as a premium rival like the Audi Q2.
-Still, you don’t buy a Ford crossover to get a warm and fuzzy feeling from the switchgear.
+Still, you don’t buy a Ford Puma to get a warm and fuzzy feeling from the switches.